Key Points

 By taking a closer look at your pet’s poop – and we mean really close under a microscope – fecal exams can be used to help diagnose specific conditions or to check your pet’s overall health at their annual checkup.

 As fecal exams are fairly common, pet owners want to know: Does pet insurance cover fecal exams?
-We have all the answers here!
-We’re outlining when pet insurance may cover fecal exams and the importance of fecal exams in maintaining your pet’s overall health.
+We’ll address when pet insurance may cover fecal exams, other options for saving on the cost of veterinary care, and the importance of fecal exams in maintaining your pet’s overall health.

 What is a fecal exam?